-The most recommended Homeopathic remedies for the treatment of ingrown toenails include the following:
+The most recommended homeopathic remedies for the treatment of ingrown toenails include:

-- Silicea and Myristica Sebifera: Silicea and Myristica Sebifera are medicines prescribed for the patients with symptoms, such as ingrown toenails followed by infection and pus discharge in the affected nails.
-These medicines show excellent results in relieving pain and clearing up of the discharge.
+4. Silicea and Myristica Sebifera: Silicea and Myristica Sebifera are medicines prescribed for patients with symptoms, such as ingrown toenails followed by infection and pus discharge in the affected nails.
+These medicines show excellent results in relieving you of the pain and clearing up the discharge.